freshbooks/ember-responsive/README.md

 </div>
 ```

+### Injection

+By default, this addon will generate an initializer in `app/initializers/responsive.js` that injects the media service app-wide.
+If the `media` property conflicts with other addons or you wish to use manual injection (`Ember.service.inject`) you can override this file.

+## Updating

+When updating this addon, make sure to run the generate command.
+Choose `no` to overriding existing files, unless you want the defaults.

+`ember g ember-responsive`

 ## Testing Helpers
 This project provides several testing helpers to assist in testing
 content specific to different breakpoints.